DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-provider.md

 We include Wales because some providers offer placements in schools in Wales.

-We include ‘Not applicable’ because region data is derived from GIAS and this is one of their categories.
-(Note: in instances like this, we will attempt to fix the categorisation).
+We include ‘Not applicable’ because region data is derived from GIAS, and this is one of their categories.
+(Note: in instances like this, we will attempt to fix the categorisation.)

 We display all regions, even if there are no placement schools that match the region.
 This allows users to understand what placement schools are available in the register.